 - If the cat does something positive give them a treat and praise them.

 This method of reinforcement is used to reward the cat for positive behaviour using treats or food.
 What you need to be aware of is that this is an ongoing measure that you will most likely need to do for months or longer.
-The behaviour will not change overnight and you will need to be extremely consistent with this method.
+Your cat will not change overnight, and you will need to be extremely consistent with this method.

 - Implement the training prior to feeding time or when your cat is most active or playful.
 If they don't want to interact with you then walk away and come back at another time.

 - Always reward the cat immediately after they have done something positive and praise them for the act.